metabase/metabase/docs/questions/sharing/public-links.md

 ## Public links

-If you've [enabled sharing on your question or dashboard](#enable-sharing-on-your-saved-question-or-dashboard), you can copy and share the public link URL with whomever you please.
+Once you've [enabled sharing on your question or dashboard](#enable-sharing-on-your-saved-question-or-dashboard), you can copy and share the public link URL with whomever you please.
 The public link URL will display static (view-only) results of your question or dashboard, so visitors won't be able to drill-down into the underlying data on their own.

 If you want to create a drill-down pathway on your question or dashboard, you can set up a [custom destination](../../dashboards/interactive.md) that goes to the public link of another question or dashboard.